top of page

 • warm neutrals

-Visual calm helps the eyes rest, which in turn helps the mind relax.
+Visual calm helps your eyes rest—which helps your mind relax.

 Sound, silence, and background comfort